How moving traffic offences work

 By implementing moving traffic enforcement in more locations, we can:

-ANPR cameras are used to capture vehicles that:
+Automatic Number Plate Recognition (ANPR) cameras are installed to capture vehicles that:

 The cameras capture the vehicle registration number.

-Camera footage is reviewed by trained council staff for issuing drivers with a PCN.
+Camera footage is reviewed by trained council staff for issuing drivers with a Penalty Charge Notice (PCN).

 Only emergency services are exempt.

-If a driver fails to comply with traffic restrictions in the first 6 months of camera enforcement being in place (since Monday 5 February 2024) they will receive:
+If a driver fails to comply with traffic restrictions in the first 6 months of camera enforcement being in place, they'll receive:

-There will not be any warning letters issues after the first 6 months.
+There will not be any warning letters issued after the first 6 months.

 You can pay a PCN online.